k0emt/dynamodb-research/README.md

 The `--endpoint-url ...` must be included for accessing the local DynamoDB instance with the aws cli.

-Also, because of the way the aws cli client works, you must still have your aws cli credentials configured. :-/  [Local usage notes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.UsageNotes.html)
+Also, because of the way the aws cli client works, you **must** have your aws cli credentials configured. :-/  [Local usage notes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.UsageNotes.html)

 ```bash
 aws dynamodb list-tables --endpoint-url http://localhost:8000